 Some journals may ask you to include these two sections in your abstract separately.
 This section explains why you may have obtained the results you did, what these results mean, and what impact or significance they may have.

 If you've ever read an abstract for a conference paper, you'll know how important it is to make it interesting and easy to read.
 But just how do you make your abstract stand out among the crowd?
 If it's too long or boring, your abstract will be rejected before you even submit it.
 If your abstract doesn't cover the aforementioned points of your research project in a concise manner, reviewers may simply not read beyond the first two sentences.
-If you find it difficult to structure your research paper abstract by yourself then you can get help from SPSS experts also who are well-versed in this task.
+If you find it difficult to structure your research paper abstract by yourself then you can get SPSS assignment help also who are well-versed in this task.

 The introduction is the first section written after the abstract of a thesis.
 In the case of research papers, the introduction comes after the section on materials and methods, on the other hand, in the case of thesis writing, the introduction comes after the literature review.
 The introduction is written to provide more details about the study to the readers.
 According to the previous literature, it should include a brief summary of the key current knowledge and identify the gaps in the current knowledge.
 The introduction must be able to justify the need for your research.
 Remember you have to provide all the references of the publications you have used.
 The introduction of your scientific paper must include the aim of your study, your research objectives, and questions.
 If it seems relevant to you, you can include your hypothesis also.